Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 ### Launch IoT Setup Manager

-You can launch the IoT Setup Manager with or without using Tizen Studio:
+You can launch the IoT Setup Manager with or without using Tizen Studio.

 #### Launch using Tizen Studio